-Individual goals also give you more control over who’s working on what, which can be useful if you’re trying to coordinate the best efforts of a team of people.
+Individual goals also give you more control over who’s working on what, which can be useful if you’re trying to coordinate the most efficient process for a team of people.

 It also makes your teammates more accountable; when the team fails to meet a goal, blame can be shifted and apathy can set in.
 When you fail to meet an individual goal, there are no excuses to hide behind.

 In line with this inherent accountability, you should establish rewards for those who meet their individual goals and consequences for those who don’t—even if those consequences only amount to a less-than-stellar performance review during your next round of evaluations.